rja907/g-v/README.md

 # Gene Variants

 The project was made using Django and React.
 (My first complete project using Django and I used React after about a year.
-So much has changed.
-The new React DevTools are were really helpful)
+So much has changed!!
+The new React DevTools are were really helpful.)

 ## Bonus: Deploy project
 I used a DigitalOcean droplet to deploy this project!
 You can check out the app [here](http://142.93.222.251:8000/).

 (To see the responses from the backend endpoint, I recommend downloading [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) Chrome extension)
-The backend endpoint for returning a list of genes can be seen [here](http://142.93.222.251:8000/api/find_all_genes) and the backend endpoint for returning the variants of ACE gene can be seen [here](http://142.93.222.251:8000/api/find_all_variants/q=ACE).
+The backend endpoint for returning a list of genes can be seen [here](http://142.93.222.251:8000/api/find_all_genes) and the backend endpoint for returning the variants of ACE gene can be seen [here](http://142.93.222.251:8000/api/find_all_variants/?q=ACE).

 ## Backend